 - a letter ceremony, where the parent and maybe other key people in the student’s life handwrite notes affirming and encouraging the student and/or prayers for the student regarding a life of purity,

 - verbally reading Scripture in your home over your student

-- you, the parent(s), join with your student in making this commitment towards pursuing a live of purity,
+- you, the parent(s), join with your student in making this commitment towards pursuing a life of purity,

 - be creative to speak life and love to your students in affirming and celebrating this pursuit!